burghardt/easy-wg-quick/README.md

 ### Choosing firewall type

 Firewall type is guessed from operating system.
 For Linux `iptables` and `ip6tables` are used.
-For FreeBSD basic `pf` NAT rules are implemented.
+For FreeBSD and macOS basic `pf` NAT rules are implemented.

 File `fwtype.txt` contains name of firewall type.
 To override autodetection or disable any rules run one of the following commands: